Flashlights: Prospects for constraining the Initial Mass Function around cosmic noon with caustic-crossing events: Methodology for estimating the CCE rate

-\subsubsection{\textsc{spisea} Setup}
+\subsubsection{\textsc{spisea} setup}

-Once we get the best-fit values for~$(\psi, A_V, Z)$ along with their~$1\sigma$ uncertainties from \textsc{bagpipes}, we feed these values into \textsc{spisea} to generate the rest-frame stellar population that was formed in the last 0.3~Gyr.
-To be specific, we generate 10~realizations for each arc sampling the $1\sigma$ ranges on the above parameters; this would then reflect the range of uncertainties in our CCE estimate from these parameters.
+Once we got the best-fit values for~$(\psi, A_V, Z)$ along with their~$1\sigma$ uncertainties from \textsc{bagpipes}, we fed these values into \textsc{spisea} to generate the rest-frame stellar population that was formed in the last 0.3~Gyr.
+To be specific, we generated 10~realizations for each arc sampling the $1\sigma$ ranges on the above parameters; this would then reflect the range of uncertainties in our CCE estimate from these parameters.
 The \textsc{bagpipes} runs are done with the same IMF that was adopted in the \textsc{spisea} setup (i.e., Salpeter or top-heavy).
-To generate isochrones and evolve the stellar population, we use \textsc{mesa} Isochrones \& Stellar Tracks~\citep[\textsc{mist-v1};][]{2016ApJ...823..102C}, \textsc{get$\_$merged$\_$atmosphere} as the atmosphere model, and \textsc{RedLawHosek18b} as the extinction law, all of which are available in \textsc{spisea}.
-In addition, for simplicity, we switch off stellar multiplicity.
+To generate isochrones and evolve the stellar population, we used \textsc{mesa} Isochrones \& Stellar Tracks~\citep[\textsc{mist-v1};][]{2016ApJ...823..102C}, \textsc{get$\_$merged$\_$atmosphere} as the atmosphere model, and \textsc{RedLawHosek18b} as the extinction law, all of that are available in \textsc{spisea}.
+In addition, for simplicity, we switched off stellar multiplicity.
 Since \textsc{bagpipes} gives~$A_V$ in the output, we use a ~$A_K = 0.062\,A_V$ scaling following~\citet{2008ApJ...680.1174N} to input dust-extinction in \textsc{spisea}.
-With the above assumptions, we divide the last 0.3~Gyr history into 1~Myr bins and evolve the stellar population generated in each bin accordingly.
-At the end of this process, we obtain the apparent magnitude~($m_{\rm AB}$) in the F200LP filter for each star in the simulated stellar population from \textsc{spisea}.
+With the above assumptions, we divided the last 0.3~Gyr history into 1~Myr bins and evolved the stellar population generated in each bin accordingly.
+At the end of this process, we obtained the apparent magnitude~($m_{\rm AB}$) in the F200LP filter for each star in the simulated stellar population from \textsc{spisea}.

-\subsection{From Stellar Population to the Expected Number of CCEs}
+\subsection{From stellar population to the expected number of CCEs}

-Assuming that the simulated stellar population is randomly distributed in the lensing-corrected area of the arc, the \emph{observed} number of CCEs in a given arc at any time is given as
+Assuming that the simulated stellar population is randomly distributed in the lensing-corrected area of the arc, the \emph{observed} number of CCEs in a given arc at any time is given as,